janjiralakirankumar/DevOpsEssentials/README.md

 git push origin master
 ```

-### After this, you have to complete the Jenkins setup and Docker setup.
-You can refer to
+#### After this, you have to complete the Jenkins and Docker setups.
-the course document which gives screenshots
+You can refer to the course document which gives screenshots

 ## Lab 3: Configure Jenkins

 Copy the private key to the Jenkins server so that we can SSH into the docker server from Jenkins server
 ```